rfbatista/rfbatista/README.md

 Here are some ideas to get you started:
 -->
  Hello, my name is Renan, I am software engineer.
+I like to work with networking, operating systems and I do some exploration in artifical intelligence with a focus on NLP

 - :construction_worker: Working in @chatclass
-- 🌱 Learning Go
+- 🌱 Learning Go, GCP and Terraforms
 - 📫 To contact me: renfbatista@gmail.com

 <!--